hasiroy879/Web_Automation_Using_Playwright/README.md

 ## Web automation by using Rest Assured on Daily Finace App
 ### Description: By doing this project, I can automate a web named Daily Finace App.Here, I act some activities such as

--Register a user and assert if the congratulation mail is sent and also assert the toast message -Then login with the user and add random 2 items and assert that 2 items are showing on the item list -Then go to profile settings and upload a profile photo and logout -Then click on "Reset it here" from login page and then reset new password -Finally login with with the new password and assert that login is successful.
+- Register a user and assert if the congratulation mail is sent and also assert the toast message.
+- Then login with the user and add random 2 items and assert that 2 items are showing on the item list.
+- Then go to profile settings and upload a profile photo and logout.
+- Then click on "Reset it here" from login page and then reset new password.
+- Finally login with with the new password and assert that login is successfull.

 ### Technology I used:
 - VS Code